-Much to my delight, Paul Spilsbury has recently joined the faculty at Regent College.
+Much to my delight, Paul Spilsbury joined the faculty at Regent College.

 In contrast to those who focus on images of power in current events such as natural disasters and political powers, Marva Dawn shows us that the true message of Revelation is that “victory lies in receiving divine grace for our weakness.”
 As a diabetic with many of the complications that arise from this disease, Marva Dawn writes this book out personal experience.
 As with all the books I have recommended here, Dawn’s book is grounded in solid research and exegesis.
 As the chapter titles indicate, this book will guide you through the text and draw out the themes of suffering and weakness that permeate this text.
 The reviews on Amazon may be more helpful than this little recommendation here.

 If you like my posts and want to support and encourage my writing activity and my family, then why not send me a dollar as well as hitting the like button below.
 We are currently saving to make our home more accessible for our son.
 If you don’t like my content and want me to stop writing, then send me $50,000 and I’ll stop blogging for a year.

 14 thoughts on “The Book of Revelation: My Picks for the Best Books on this Book”

 “Prophecy and the Apocalyptic Dream” by D.S.
 Russell

 “Comfort and Protest” by Allan Boesak